ciar4n/bonsai-docs/content/docs/helpers/typography.md

 ## Typography Helpers

-#### Bedrock includes a collection of typography helpers for creating beautiful shadow effects to any box element.
+#### Bonsai includes a collection of typography helpers for creating beautiful shadow effects to any box element.

 <br>